Yavapai-Apache Nation inaugurates new council members

 “My clans are Road Runner and Towering House,” she says and her roots go back to the place where she was born- San Carlos,Arizona.
 The Bakers currently reside in Chandler and they have three children ages 15, 9 and 8.
 They also have two God-daughters through the Apache Sunrise Dance ceremony.

-Mrs. Baker graduated from Tempe High School in 2001 and started her higher education at Gateway Community College and eventually transferred to Arizona State University to obtain a Bachelors Degree in Justice and Social Inquiry in 2006 followed by a Masters Degree in Social Work in 2010.
-She spent 2 years with the Yavapai-Apache Nation from September, 2010 to July, 2012 as a social worker and completed a partial directorship of the Department of Social Services before departing for Arizona State University in August 2012 where she began her doctoral program and with hopes to successfully defend her dissertation in 2018.
+Dr. Baker graduated from Tempe High School in 2001 and started her higher education at Gateway Community College and eventually transferred to Arizona State University to obtain a Bachelors Degree in Justice and Social Inquiry in 2006 followed by a Masters Degree in Social Work in 2010.
+She spent 2 years with the Yavapai-Apache Nation from September, 2010 to July, 2012 as a social worker and completed a partial directorship of the Department of Social Services before departing for Arizona State University in August 2012 where she began her doctoral program and properly defended her dissertation in 2018.

-Mrs. Baker states that the study of cultural impact on the educational processes of indigenous people is not a new area of investigation and cites previous studies conducted 20 years ago with the indigenous people of Australia and other indigenous communities.
+Dr. Baker states that the study of cultural impact on the educational processes of indigenous people is not a new area of investigation and cites previous studies conducted 20 years ago with the indigenous people of Australia and other indigenous communities.

-To the average lay person, this study seems very complicated but to Mrs. Baker she finds solace in knowing that she may uncover new grounds into contributing factors which promotes or impedes the success and healing for American Indian communities.
-Mrs. Baker expresses her gratitude to the YAN tribal council, administration and community members for their support and valuable contribution to her academic journey.
+To the average lay person, this study seems very complicated but to Dr. Baker she finds solace in knowing that she may uncover new grounds into contributing factors which promotes or impedes the success and healing for American Indian communities.
+Dr. Baker expressed her gratitude to the YAN tribal council, administration and community members for their support and valuable contribution to her academic journey.
 She views education as an important tool to help her people and encourages others to always strive for success.
 If you are interested in learning more about this study, Mrs. Baker can be reached via email at firstname.lastname@example.org or at 520-789-6480.

 Pai people celebrate culture in Middle Verde